New Year's Evil (film): Release

 New Year's Evil was theatrically released in the United States on December 19, 1980, by Cannon Film Distributors.
-It rarely screened theatrically again until the latter half of the 2000s, most prominently at Quentin Tarantino's New Beverly Cinema in Los Angeles, California, most recently on December 29, 2018.
+It screened theatrically throughout the US and UK through 1983 then rarely again until 2008, most prominently at Quentin Tarantino's New Beverly Cinema in Los Angeles, California.

+From 1983 New Year's Evil played continuously on television network and cable stations.
+From 1983 onwards, Elvira's Movie Macabre featured the full-length film.

 New Year's Evil was released on DVD through on-demand pressings from Metro-Goldwyn-Mayer's Limited Edition Collection on June 28, 2012.
 Scream Factory, a subsidiary of Shout!
 Factory, released the film on Blu-ray on February 24, 2015.

 Reception

+Contemporary

+Bill Cosford for the Miami Herald described it as among the "knife-in-the-night genre" using a rock-concert backdrop featuring high-decibel "new-wave" bands saying "this music and it's strange milieu is used to nice effect, punching up a wheezy plot."

-On the review aggregator website Rotten Tomatoes, New Year's Evil has an approval rating of 14%, based on seven reviews.
+On the review aggregator website Rotten Tomatoes, New Year's Evil has an approval rating of 25%, based on eight reviews.
 On Metacritic the film has a weighted average score of 33 out of 100, based on 4 critics, indicating "generally unfavorable reviews".
 Roger Ebert of the Chicago Sun-Times gave the film a 1½ and wrote, "New Year's Evil is an endangered species - a plain, old-fashioned, gory thriller.
 It is not very good.
 It is sometimes unpleasantly bloody.
 The plot is dumb and the twist at the end has been borrowed from hundreds if not thousands of other movies.
 But as thrillers go these days, New Year's Evil is a throwback to an older and simpler tradition, one that flourished way back in the dimly remembered past, before 1978".
 Gene Siskel gave the film zero stars out of four, calling it "a hideously ugly motion picture".
 Variety wrote: "The true horror of New Year's Evil is the endless musical numbers by punk rockers and shots of their dancing fans.
 Amongst that, the bloody killings seem a welcome relief".

-Among retrospective reviews, Eric Vespe of Ain't It Cool News said, "New Year's Evil falls into that 'didn't love it, didn't hate it' gray area of mediocrity that doesn’t exactly inspire any kind of passion one way or the other.
-On the one hand it's too goofy and amateurish to really be creeped out by and on the other it's not fun enough to rally behind".
-Dread Central's Matt Serafini concluded: "This isn't worth your time if you're looking for a horror film to deliver in scares or suspense, but as a late night horror fix, it's ideal.
-What New Year's Evil lacks in scares it makes up for in pure entertainment.
-And really, that's all you can ask for".
-The film was labeled "another routine mad-slasher film" and a "strictly paint-by-numbers effort" by TV Guide.
+Chuck Blystone for The Pantagraph while commenting on the "offensive qualities" of "Slash-'em up films" contended "While it is classier than the norm" it was "yet another attempt to break from that mold" that "generally maintains a higher standard" with "one marvelous shock scene...so well done it compares favorably to similar heartstoppers in Jaws".